 Identify the Development Value Streams that Build the Solutions

-The next step is to identify the development value streams, which represent the steps needed to develop those solutions as well as the people who develop them.
-Since these are different value streams from the operational ones, organizations need to consider what the trigger and value are.
-The solutions support and enable better operation within the operational value streams and as such the value is new or amended features in the solutions.
-The triggers, then, are the requirements and ideas which drive these features.
+The next step is to identify the development value streams, which represent the steps needed to develop those solutions and the people who create them.
+The solutions support and enable better operational value streams; as such, the value is new or amended features for the solutions.
+The triggers for the development value streams are the needs and ideas that drive these features.

-These triggers can be used to identify the number of development value streams.
+These triggers are also used to identify the development value streams.
 If most requirements necessitate touching all solutions to enable the new functionality, there is likely only one development value stream.
-If, however, the solutions are decoupled, there might be a few of them.
-In any case, development value streams should be mostly or wholly independent, and able to develop and release by themselves, without too many intra-value stream dependencies.
-In the example in Figure 9, most requirements touch the first three systems or the last one, but rarely all four, and so there are two development value streams, each capable of developing, integrating, deploying, and releasing independently of the other.
+If the solutions are decoupled, there might be a few of them.
+In any case, development value streams should be mostly or wholly independent and able to develop and release by themselves without too many intra-value stream dependencies.
+In the example in Figure 8, most requirements touch the first three systems or the last one, but rarely all four, so there are two development value streams, each capable of developing, integrating, deploying, and releasing independently of the other.

-While there is no obvious limit or constraint to ways an enterprise can configure development value streams, specific patterns have emerged.
+While there is no apparent limit or constraint to ways an enterprise can configure development value streams, specific patterns have emerged.
 These are discussed in detail in the Development Value Streams article.

 Add the People Needed to Build the Full Business Solution

-Development value streams strive to deliver innovative business solutions and as such require the contributions of more than just Agile teams.
-Everyone involved in business solution delivery — IT operations, legal, marketing, finance, support, compliance, security, and others — are considered part of the development value stream.
-With this in mind the next step is to identify these additional individuals and teams who are part of the development value streams identified in the previous step.
+Development value streams strive to deliver innovative business solutions and, as such, require the contributions of more than just Agile teams.
+Everyone involved in business solution development — including representatives of IT operations, legal, marketing, finance, support, compliance, security, and others — is considered part of the development value stream.
+With this in mind, the next step is to identify these additional individuals and teams who are part of the development value streams identified in the previous step.

-In the example in Figure 10, the first development value stream, focused on the loan application process, includes marketing to develop promotional materials and campaigns for attracting customers.
-Legal team members are also included to define the relevant terms and conditions of the loans being offered.
-The second development value stream, which develops the Core Banking system that manages repayment of loans, also includes marketing for managing ongoing communications with the existing customer base.
-Both development value streams include support teams, to respond to any customer issues that might arise, as well as operations teams, that manage the stability of these systems in production.
+In the example in Figure 9, the first development value stream, focused on the loan application process, includes marketing to develop promotional materials and campaigns for attracting customers.
+Legal team members are also included to define the relevant terms and conditions of the loans offered.
+The second development value stream, which develops the Core Banking system that manages the repayment of loans, also includes marketing for managing ongoing communications with the existing customer base.
+Both development value streams include support teams to respond to any customer issues that might arise and operations teams that manage the stability of these systems in production.

 Development Value Streams Cross Boundaries

-Once the development value streams are identified, the next step is to start to understand how to form Agile Release Trains(ARTs) to realize them.
+Once the development value streams are identified, the next step is understanding how to form Agile Release Trains(ARTs) to realize them.
 The ARTs contain all the people and other assets needed to enhance the flow of value.
-The first step is to understand where in the organization that value is created because that is where the people, processes, and systems are.
-When doing so, it becomes obvious that development value streams cross many boundaries.
+The first step is to understand where value is created in the organization because that is where the people, processes, and systems are.
+It becomes evident that development value streams cross many boundaries when doing so.
 Enterprises are organized the way they are for many reasons: history, functional convenience, the efficiency of centralization, acquisitions, geography, and more.
-As a result, it’s entirely possible that no one understands the complete series of events necessary to continually develop and enhance the systems that help deliver the value.
-Furthermore, attempts to improve tend to focus on functional, local improvements, which may result in the optimization of one function or step but sub-optimization of the end-to-end flow.
+As a result, no one may understand the complete series of events necessary to develop and enhance the systems that help deliver value continually.
+Furthermore, improvement attempts often focus on functional, local improvements, which may result in the optimization of one function or step but sub-optimization of the end-to-end flow.

-It is the long-lived nature of value streams that triggers different thinking in the Lean organization.
+The long-lived nature of value streams triggers different thinking in the Lean organization.
 Typically, larger enterprises are organized functionally.
 In addition, people are often distributed geographically.
-But value moves across these boundaries, as Figure 11 illustrates.
+But value moves across these boundaries, as Figure 10 illustrates.